Lesson 2.1

 • Example:

-• If the left aileron is pushed down and the right aileron is lifted, the sUAS will roll to the left.
+• When the left aileron is pushed down and the right aileron is lifted, the sUAS will roll to the left.

-• If the right aileron is pushed down and the left aileron is lifted, the sUAS will roll to the right.
+• When the right aileron is pushed down and the left aileron is lifted, the sUAS will roll to the right.

 Yaw